linusjuni/spinal-fairness/docs/nnunet/06_gold_silver_training.md

 (Zhou et al.).
 The main fairness analysis — demographic performance gaps across race, age, sex — uses this model.
 See `05_model_selection.md`.

-### Dataset001 — Biased ruler experiment
+### Dataset002 — Biased ruler experiment

-In MAMA-MIA, every image had both a gold and a silver label, so the ruler comparison was direct.
+In MAMA-MIA, every image had both a gold and a silver label, so the ruler comparison was
+direct: the silver labels came from an independent nnU-Net trained on external data.
 CSpineSeg images have either gold or silver — not both.

-The adapted approach: use Dataset001 (global model, trained on gold + silver) to generate predictions on the gold-labeled test images.
+The adapted approach: use Dataset002 (gold-trained) to generate predictions on the gold test images.
 Those predictions serve as the "generated silver labels."
+This mirrors how the original silver labels were created (Zhou et al. trained an nnU-Net on the gold development set and applied it to unannotated cases).
+We cannot use their original model because (a) the weights are not available, and (b) their training set uses a different split, so some of our gold test cases may have been in their training data — a leakage risk.
+Dataset002 avoids this since it is trained on our own split, which excludes the test cases by design.

+We then evaluate Dataset001 (the mixed model) against both rulers on the same 76 gold test
+images:

 - Evaluate Dataset001 against **gold labels** → true performance
-- Evaluate Dataset001 against **its own predictions** (generated silver) → observed performance
+- Evaluate Dataset001 against **Dataset002's predictions** (generated silver) → observed performance

 Any difference in the fairness gap between the two evaluations is the pure ruler effect: same model, same images, different reference labels.
+Crucially, Dataset001 and Dataset002 are independently trained models, so Dice ≠ 1.

+> **Note:** Evaluating Dataset001 against its own predictions would give Dice = 1.0 for every
+> case — that approach is degenerate and was rejected.

 ### Dataset002 — Bias amplification baseline

 Dataset002 is trained on gold (expert) labels only.
+It has two roles:

-It serves as the reference for the bias amplification experiment: compare its fairness gaps against Dataset003 (silver-trained) on the same gold test set.
+1. **Bias amplification baseline** — compare its fairness gaps against Dataset003 (silver-trained) on the same gold test set.
 If silver-trained has wider gaps, silver labels amplify bias through training.
+2. **Silver label generator** for the biased ruler experiment (see above).

 ### Dataset003 — Bias amplification